Copper River and Northwestern Railway

 By Oct.
 1906, Heney had retired and decided to sell his Copper River right-of-way to the Alaska Syndicate that consisted of M. Guggenheim & Sons and J.P.
 Morgan & Co.
 However, he returned to work for Daniel Guggenheim on the Copper River railway in 1907 after the destruction of the winter storm.
 Guggenheim had decided Cordova was a better starting point.
 The railroad was built by the Kennecott Corporation (now part of the Alaska Syndicate) between 1908 and 1911 to take copper ore from Kennecott, Alaska to Cordova, Alaska, a distance of 315 km (196 mi).

 The Alaska Syndicate included investment by J.P.
 Morgan.
-He had earlier bought John Rosene's Northwestern Commercial Company, an empire of mercantile companies, shipping interests, and railroad.
+He had bought John Rosene's Northwestern Commercial Company, an empire of mercantile companies, shipping interests, and railroads.
 The syndicate started construction from Cordova, the Bonanza mine site at Kennecott, and at a point midway where the Nizina River merged with the Copper River.
 Challenges included bridging the Kuskulana River canyon and the Copper River with the Million Dollar Bridge.
 "The completion of the Million Dollar Bridge in the summer of 1910 effectively guaranteed the success of the rail project and the shipment of the first load of Kennecott ore in early 1911."